Faiths Heal Ancient Rift Over Faith

 which he tries to prove that people cannot do anything to contribute to

-their salvation; they must receive it from God as a gift -- justification by
+their salvation; they must receive it from God as a gift -- justification

 faith.